 CSV imports replace existing data in ShipStation with the data from the CSV.
 Therefore, when importing a CSV to update existing records (order, product, inventory, or customer records) always include all of the data you need for those items.

 If you upload a CSV with blank cells, and the corresponding field in ShipStation contains data, the CSV import will replace that field with a null value, meaning the data previously held in that field will be deleted from the database.
 This cannot be undone.

 ShipStation does not support .xlsx or .numbers files for CSV imports.
 Those files can typically be converted to a CSV via a spreadsheet program like Excel or Google Sheets.

-Any numerical value field - like weight, item unit price, and length - require a numerical value and may cause failures if other characters are included.
+Any numerical value field - like weight, item unit price, and length - require a numerical value and may cause failures if you include other characters.
 Similarly, date fields will only function if the value is formatted like a date.

 '$10.00' is invalid for item unit price because of the $ symbol.
 The correct values would be '10' or '10.00'.

 '16 oz' is invalid for weight because of the ' oz' portion of the value.
 The correct value would be '16'.